 The Oakland Housing Authority (OHA) provides assistance through the use of federal, State and local funds, to partner with developers to create and preserve affordable housing in the City of Oakland.
 As one of the housing authorities participating in the Department of Housing & Urban Development's (HUD) Moving to Work (MTW) Demonstration Program, OHA works with community partners and stakeholders to develop and implement innovative solutions to the persistent issues of access to quality affordable housing.
 The OHA owns and operates public housing and administers the Project-Based Section 8 Voucher Program (PBV).
 Projects assisted by the OHA include multifamily, senior, and for-sale housing.
 Projects assisted by the OHA are available in Table E-2 below.
-Where appropriate, the City's Department Housing & Community Development (DHCD) coordinates with OHA when awarding funds to the same projects.
-For example, OHA may rely on DHCD's competitive NOFA process to award OHA funds.

 Under MTW flexibility, OHA consolidates the public housing Operating Subsidy, the Capital Fund Program (CFP), and the Housing Choice Voucher program funding into a single fund budget.
 During Fiscal Year 2023, OHA projects to spend approximately \$16 million of its reserves on capital projects.
 Approximately, \$2 million will be invested in public housing property improvements.
 OHA expects to complete projects that will preserve and enhance each of its public housing sites, investing in site improvements, modernization of building systems and infrastructure, and rehabilitation of unit interiors.
 OHA plans to allocate approximately \$15 million in reserves for the new local, non-traditional Homekey program to address homelessness in Oakland.
-In 2021, Oakland acquired and rehabilitated 85 units of housing using Homekey funds.
 In addition, OHA will invest \$25 million in the acquisition and development of properties in the development pipeline.